Updated Aug 2017 with brand new bad ass projects.

 Below are my picks.
 All of these projects are at least 3 star lines that have been attempted by a bunch of folk.
 I don't think any of them are ridiculously hard, probably all in the V10 - V13 range.

-The second project remaining from Tom's list.
+The only project remaining from Tom's list.
 It was originally conceived as a huge dyno, but I think it will be done as a span out left to a small slopey hold and heel up, then slap.
 All day shade means this climb always has good conditions.

+Also still on the List!
 Rad looking compression project.
 Probably the easiest line on this list, except you have to walk there, wash it and send it in the sun while it is warm.
 Apart from that it will be a path.

+The third remaining project from the last list.
 Dyno's don't come much radder than this.
 Though I do notice that all these young kids are not very good at dynos - too much time dragging jibs and not going ballistic I guess.
 Always in the shade, tricky mantle topout.
 You will need to be 6ft to reach the launch position.

 So who will be the Next Big Thing?